 Complaint Procedure

-Individuals who have complaints regarding the University's compliance with particular provisions of the Americans with Disabilities Act should contact the Director of Equal Opportunity, Union Building, 620 Union Dr. Room 117, (317) 274-2306 or TDD (317) 278-2200.
+Individuals who have complaints regarding the university's compliance with particular provisions of the Americans with Disabilities Act should contact the Director of Equal Opportunity.
 Complaints will be promptly acknowledged and investigated with the purpose of equitable resolution.